icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/incoming-response.md

 ## Response payload

-The payload of a response is sequence of bytes that represents the return value of an operation.
-It's simply a continuous sequence of bytes.
-As far as the IceRPC core is concerned, the size of this sequence is unknown.
+The payload of an incoming response is a stream of bytes that represents the return value of an operation.
+As far as the IceRPC core is concerned, the number of bytes in this stream is unknown.